aroundmeglobal/system-design/v1/README.md

 ## External Services

-- **Managed Postgres**: A reliable database for storing important app data.
+- **Managed Postgres**: This is our primary database to store all the data.
-- **msg91**: Helps send text messages to users.
+- **msg91**: Helps in phone number OTP-based authentication.
-- **ola krutirm**: Provides location-based services.
+- **ola krutirm**: Helps us to perform reverse geocoding.
-- **OpenAI API** and **Claude AI API**: Add smart features to the app.
+- **OpenAI API** and **Claude AI API**: APIs to integrate AI in our systems.
-- **Cloudflare R2**: Stores and serves files like photos and videos.
+- **Cloudflare R2**: Alternative to s3 which is cheap and reliable for storing objects.

 ## CI/CD Pipeline

 This is how new code gets from developers to users:

-- **Developer**: The person writing new code.
-- **GitHub Actions**: Automatically checks and prepares new code.
-- **DockerHub**: Stores packaged versions of the app.
+- **GitHub Actions**: Whenever the developer pushes code to fastAPI action is triggered to build, push to dockerhub and make appropriate changes to k8s-config GitHub repo with the latest docker Image.
+- **ArgoCD**: Whenever changes are made to the k8s-config repo, this service automates and makes appropriate changes to the Kubernetes cluster.
+- **DockerHub**: Premium dockerhub subscription where we store all private Docker Images.
-- **k8s-configs Repository**: Holds instructions for setting up the app.
+- **k8s-configs Repository**: All the configurations are declared here for our Kubernetes.

 ## Background Jobs

-- **Background Jobs**: Does important tasks when the app isn't busy.

-## Main User Flow

-1. User opens the app and sees a map.
-2. App sends a request through the LoadBalancer and Ingress Controller.
-3. FastAPI Services handle the request, using Elasticsearch and Machine Learning Pipelines.
-4. Neo4j database provides user connection info.
-5. App sends back the results to show the user.
-6. If needed, notifications are sent to the user's phone.

-## Other Important Connections

-- Kibana connects to Elasticsearch to show data visualizations.
-- ArgoCD keeps the Kubernetes Cluster updated.
-- FastAPI Services can store and retrieve files from Cloudflare R2.

-This setup helps the Around Me app run smoothly, handle lots of users, and provide a great experience with maps, social connections, and smart features.
+- **Background Jobs**: Background Jobs are maintained to expire shoutouts when they are done with declared time limit.